piyushraihub/drupaldev/README.md

    - If all folders and files of drupal lightling would not come in docroot folder automatically then run command (comeposer update) again.
 - vagrant up
   - If there would be anything go wrong during provisioning then run command (vagrant -provision)
+  - If you see error like pip installation.
+Follow below setps:
+         - Run command vagrant ssh after that run below commands
+         -  sudo apt-get install software-properties-common sudo apt-add-repository universe sudo apt-get update sudo apt-get install python-pip
+         - and then exit.
+- Now run again vagrant up .. it will take approx 10-15 minutes after that your setup will be completed.